microsoft/MicroHack/03-Azure/01-03-Infrastructure/04_BCDR_Azure_Native/Readme.md

 ### Actions

-* Deploy a Windows Server 2022 VM in West Europe Resource Group
+* Deploy a Windows Server 2022 VM in Germany West Central Resource Group
-* Deploy a Ubuntu Server VM in North Europe Resource Group
+* Deploy a Ubuntu Server VM in Sweden Central Resource Group
 * Enable Azure Backup for both VMs
 * Restore a VM in Azure